DEFRA/waste-tracking-service/docs/private-beta-comms-sign-up.md

 * give basic details about your organisation, including contact details, type of waste and size of your organisation
 * give details of any waste management software you currently use

-## To apply, please complete our online form: [apply to voluntarily test the report receipt of waste service](https://defragroup.eu.qualtrics.com/jfe/form/SV_8Bpqs5H0nP7jW9U).
+<b>To apply, please complete our online form: [apply to voluntarily test the report receipt of waste service](https://defragroup.eu.qualtrics.com/jfe/form/SV_8Bpqs5H0nP7jW9U).</b>

-##

 ## If you need further information or support